kubeshark/docs/src/pages/en/integrations_influxdb.md

 - Organization
 - A bucket

-The `InfluxDB URL` is simply the instance URL that can be copied from the browser once you log in to your instance.
+The `InfluxDB URL` is simply the instance's URL that can be copied from the browser once you log in to your instance.

 The other three properties (e.g. Measurement, Metrics, Tags) can be defined on the run.